akmakit/olimps/task_1/README.md

 ```python
 python task_1_main.py
 ```
-You should see output with input value multiplied by 2:
+You should see output with input value 1:
 ```
 Opening file...
 File opened!